New Site, Same Old Priorities

 - The shapes on the blog are generated through a little experiment I made.

 So there you go.
 I hope you like the new look.
-If you don’t, feel free to call me an idiot on Twitter.
+If you don’t, feel free to call me an clown on Twitter.